akbng/heyflutter-challenge-ii/README.md

 - [x] The Current location was saved twice.
 - [x] Adding a new location does not appear immediately on the drawer.
 - [x] No error messages were shown to the user.
-- [ ] Image searching sometimes gets stuck in the loading state.
+- [x] Image searching sometimes gets stuck in the loading state.
 - [ ] The codebase is super messy and deliberately needs a refactor.

 ## Possible Enhancements

-- Let the user update the location background.
-- Deleting a saved location.
 - UX improvements on the add location screen.
 - Better loading indicators while weather information is fetched - like skeleton animations.
 - The initial loading screen.